jeros808/Instabots/readme.md

-various InstaBots. one with image capture and analysis
+various Selenium Bots controlling instagram.
+One with image capture and text and image analysis